Pter61/osrcir/README.md

 ## Demo for Target Image Generation
-This repository provides a demo version of the OSrCIR framework to generate target image descriptions using Reflective Chain-of-Thought (CoT) reasoning and vision-language models (VLMs).
+This repository currently provides a demo implementation of the OSrCIR system for generating target image descriptions across several major composed image retrieval (CIR) benchmarks.

-⚠️ Note: This is a demo version and may contain bugs.
-The full and stable release will be made public soon.
+⚠️ Note: This demo version may still contain minor bugs and uses a simplified prompt.
+Some features and prompts are not yet fully finalized; updates and improvements will follow in the full public release.

 ## Setting Everything Up